W-Floyd/solus-deepin/README.md

 ### Updates

+*2018-05-13.1* - A slew of updates are out there, but...
+Don't have the time to do the upgrades on my slow internet right now.
+Maybe later.
+I have them ready to build though.

+***

-*2018-06-11.1* - Upstream put out a point release for `deepin-qt5dxcb-plugin`, so that builds now.
+*2018-05-11.1* - Upstream put out a point release for `deepin-qt5dxcb-plugin`, so that builds now.
 A couple other package updates as well.
 For now, unless there's an ABI or other file change, I'll hold off rebuilding (unless I see things are broken, or it's a non-ABI dependant situation, such as `deepin-gir-generator`, etc.).